skalena/api-methodology/content/basics/_index.en.md

 ### Chapter 1

-# Basics
+# API First

-Discover what this Hugo theme is all about and the core-concepts behind it.
+In this chapter you will discover why how important is to address this principle into your projects.